Amxx/NIFTEX-ERC20s/README.md

 - symbol: `INIT`
 - cap: `21000000 * 10**18`

 Changing the token settings will have an impact of the exact deployment price.
-For example, a minimal (and useless) token with empty name, empty symbol, and a cap of `0` would only cost 137507 gas to deploy
+For example, a minimal (and useless) token with empty name, empty symbol, and a cap of `0` would only cost 137507 gas to deploy.

 In order to keep the deployment cost of each ERC20 down, the proposed `ERC20Initializable` depends on a small initialization.
 Adding additional features, such as separating the minter and pauser roles, would increasse the initialization (and thus deployment cost).
+Similarly, emitting events during the initialization phase sligtly increasses the deployment cost.
+Yet, events like `OwnershipTransferred` were kept as part of the initialization, because we believe the benefit of having them (for auditability sake) does outweight the cost of emitting them.
+At some point, reducing the gas cost further is a tradeoff against usability of the contract, and we believe we reached a point where removing features for the sake of gas economy does not make sens.

 Thanks to the generic nature of the `Factory`, it is easy to deploy a new version of the master contract, and use the same factory to deploy a new family of contracts (ERC20 or different) using this updated logic.
 This could be usefull to expand the capability (adding ERC20Snapshot for example).